SSpzcee/Asunder-PHB/phb/md/Ninjutsu.md

 The area heats up rapidly, and there's a low, rising hum near the point where the flash of fire is imminent, as the chakra being directed there builds and prepares to ignite.

 Chakra: 20
-Damage: 5d20.open(20 \- X)
+Damage: Xd20!>(20 \- X)
 Accuracy: \+4
 Range: 25
-Special: Ignite X/2
 Speed: 12
 Seal Speed: 16
+Special: Ignite X/2

-Tags: Energy
+Tags: Attack, Projectile, Energy

 Effects:
-After using Instant Cremation, you gain a special Upkeep.
-Special Upkeep: As a normal Upkeep, applies a penalty of its value to all Stamina and Chakra Exhaustion rolls; you may end it as a Speed 0 action, or immediately after using Instant Cremation.
-However, it does not have a limit on how high it may go, and does not interact with Uniques or Wounds which affect normal Upkeeps.
+X is your Cremation upkeep and as X is 2 or greater, Instant Cremation does not require handseals.
+After using Instant Cremation, you gain or increase your Cremation Upkeep by 2 which you may end as a Speed 0 action, or immediately after using Instant Cremation.
+This Cremation Upkeep does not interact with Uniques or Wounds which affect normal Upkeeps.
-Your special Upkeep has a value of X. X increases by 2 each time you use Instant Cremation.
-So long as X is 2 or greater, Instant Cremation's does not require handseals.
-Thus, if you had used Instant Cremation three times, you would have an Upkeep 6, and your next use of it would deal 5d20.open(12) damage.
-Regardless of how high X goes, Instant Cremation may not deal more than 5d20.open(4) damage.
+For example, if you had used Instant Cremation three times, you would have an Upkeep 6, and your next use of it would deal 6d20.open(14) damage.
-If you end the Upkeep, and then use Instant Cremation again, the Upkeep will begin at 0\.

 ## **Katon A-rank**